Thanghand/Clean-Architecture/clean-architecture/Architecture-1.md

 **Coupling**, especially coupling to premature decisions.

 **`Important`**: Premature decisions are decisions that hove nothing to do with the business logic / use cases.
-E.g. frameworks, data-bases, web servers, libraries , etc.
+E.g. frameworks, data-bases, web servers, libraries, etc.

 ### **The relationship between the database and the business rules**: